nukah/nukah.github.io/content/me.md

 ## Short Summary

-I've been working in IT and Software Development in particular for the last 10 years, starting with QA, then moving on to automating and finally getting into actual software development.
+I've been working in software development for the last 10 years, starting with QA, then moving on to automating and finally getting into actual system design and implementation.

-I've been working with the Ruby/Rails stack for the past 10 years.
+I've been working with the `Ruby/Rails` stack for the past 10 years.
 Lately I've been using `Go` more.
 I like its efficiency in distributed, performance-oriented systems.
-I consider myself to be well versed in architectural design and software development patterns and conventions.
+I consider myself to be well versed in `architectural design` and software development patterns and conventions.
 I consider myself to be a big fan of clean and understandable code.

-My expertise includes design and development of high performance distributed back-end applications, management of software teams, mentoring of junior developers and problem solving.
+My expertise includes design and development of high performance `distributed back-end applications`, management of software teams, `mentoring` of junior developers and problem solving.
 Throughout my career I have successfully managed projects from conception to completion with great results.

-I specialise in software architecture, problem solving, team management and mentoring.
-I also excel at designing complex solutions, optimising code for performance, troubleshooting systems and developing secure applications.
-I have excellent communication skills which enable me to work effectively with those involved at all levels of the organisation.
+I also excel at `designing complex solutions`, optimising code for performance, troubleshooting systems and developing secure applications.
+I have excellent `communication skills` which enable me to work effectively with those involved at all levels of the organisation.

-I have a passion for technology and a strong desire to keep abreast of the latest industry trends.
+I have a `passion for technology` and a strong desire to keep abreast of the latest industry trends.

 ### Languages